terminalcloud/apps/docs/osquery.md

-# **Facebook's OSQuery** Terminal.com Snapshot
+# **Facebook's osquery** Terminal.com Snapshot
 *SQL powered operating system instrumentation and analytics.*

 ---

-## About OSQuery
+## About **osquery**
 With osquery, you can use SQL to query low-level operating system information.
 Under the hood, instead of querying static tables, these queries dynamically execute high-performance native code.
 The results of the SQL query are transparently returned to you quickly and easily.

 Facebook uses osquery to gain insight into OS X and Linux hosts.
-Other notable companies also use osquery because of how easy it is to deploy osquery and the advanced insight into their infrastructure that osquery can offer them
+Other notable companies also use osquery because of how easy it is to deploy osquery and the advanced insight into their infrastructure that osquery can offer them.

 ---